japila-books/apache-spark-internals/docs/storage/BlockManager.md

   droppedMemorySize: Long = 0L): Boolean
 ----

-tryToReportBlockStatus xref:BlockManagerMaster.adoc#updateBlockInfo[reports block status update] to <<master, BlockManagerMaster>> and returns its response.
+tryToReportBlockStatus BlockManagerMaster.md#updateBlockInfo[reports block status update] to <<master, BlockManagerMaster>> and returns its response.

 tryToReportBlockStatus is used when BlockManager is requested to <<reportAllBlocks, reportAllBlocks>> or <<reportBlockStatus, reportBlockStatus>>.